147,238 moments resolved

 Are these brain teasers free?

 Most are.
-Wordle, Connections, the Mini Crossword, and Spelling Bee are free without an NYT subscription.
-Chess.com Puzzles' first batch each day is free.
-Lichess is fully free.
+Chess.com Puzzles' first batch each day is free; the full archive is paid.
+Lichess Puzzles is fully free, open-source and donation-funded.
 Sporcle is freemium with a generous free tier.
-The full NYT Games suite (the regular Crossword especially) requires a subscription.
+BrainBashers is fully free.
 Brilliant is paid but the free preview lessons are substantial.

 Do brain teasers slow cognitive decline?